 Insurance Documents.

-Contractor shall furnish to the Consortium copies of certificates of all required insurance no later than ten (10) days following the Agreement Effective Date, and copies of renewal certificates of all required insurance within thirty (30) days after the renewal date.
+Contractor shall furnish to the Consortium copies of certificates of all required insurance no later than ten (10) days following the Agreement Effective Date, and copies of renewal certificates of all required insurance upon renewal.
 These certificates of insurance must expressly indicate compliance with each and every insurance requirement specified in this Section 17.
-Failure to provide these documents shall be grounds for immediate termination or suspension of this Agreement under Section 16.1 (Termination for Material Breach).
+Failure to maintain insurance as required by this Section 16 shall be grounds for immediate termination or suspension of this Agreement under Section 16.1 (Termination for Material Breach).
 The Consortium reserves the right to review Contractor’s compliance with these insurance requirements to ensure that there is appropriate coverage that is in accordance with this Agreement.

 Increased Coverage.